OleksandraOst/generator/README.md

 - Every question is novel
 - Exponential moving average score

 The LLM has 3 different parts: generator, solver, and judge.
-The generator produces a novel question every iteration, the solver answers the question, and the judge evaluates it.
+The Generator creates a unique question at the calculated difficulty.
+The Solver (the model you are testing) attempts to answer it.
+The Judge compares the answer to the question's intent and awards a score (0.0 to 1.0).
+The score is fed back into the EMA, which will determine the difficulty for the *next* cycle.

 The difficulty integer (1–10) directly changes the instructions given to the Generator Model.